AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-for Origen, which is mentioned by at least two writers who had seen it, gave many testimonies of fathers preceding Origen, favoring Universalism,[^270] and Domitian, Bishop of Ancyra, complains that those who condemn the restorationism of Origen \"anathematize all those saints who preceded and followed him,\" implying the general prevalence of Universalism before and after the days of Origen.
+for Origen, which is mentioned by at least two writers who had seen it, gave many testimonies of fathers preceding Origen, favoring Universalism,[^270] and Domitian, Bishop of Ancyra, complains that those who condemn the restorationism of Origen "anathematize all those saints who preceded and followed him," implying the general prevalence of Universalism before and after the days of Origen.

 ## Origen's Contemporaries.

-Among the celebrated contemporaries and immediate successors of Origen whose writings on the question of man\'s final destiny do not survive, but who, from the relations they sustained to this greatest of the Fathers, must have sympathized with his belief in universal restoration, may be mentioned Alexander, Bishop of Jerusalem (AD 216), a fellow
+Among the celebrated contemporaries and immediate successors of Origen whose writings on the question of man's final destiny do not survive, but who, from the relations they sustained to this greatest of the Fathers, must have sympathized with his belief in universal restoration, may be mentioned Alexander, Bishop of Jerusalem (AD 216), a fellow